 During London’s Notting Hill Carnival this year, the Metropolitan Police used facial recognition cross-referenced with crime data to pre-identify and track likely offenders.

 AI technology may soon be reaching legal trials as well.

 UCL computer scientists have developed software capable of predicting courtroom outcomes based on data patterns with unprecedented accuracy.

 Assessing risk of flight, the National Bureau of Economic Research now uses an algorithm leveraging data from hundreds of thousands of NYC cases to recommend whether defendants should be granted bail.

-But while AI allows for streamlined governance, the public sector’s power to misuse our data is a valid concern and issues with bias as a result of historical data still remain.
+But while AI technology allows for streamlined governance, the public sector’s power to misuse our data is a valid concern and issues with bias as a result of historical data still remain.

 As tons of new information is generated about our every move, how do we keep governments accountable?

-Enter the blockchain.
+Enter the blockchain technology.

 Transparent Governance and Accountability